-COVID-19 Vital Sign Dashboard
+COVID-19 Vital Sign Dashboard (Beta)

 Automatically record relevant vital signs like Respiratory Rate, SpO2 and Heart Rate measured by wearable medical devices for a complete ward.
 The ward overview dashboard provides this information at a glance to healthcare professionals, thereby increasing their ability to detect deteriorating patients early and supporting them in caring for an increased number of patients.

 Please contact us to discuss how we can support you.

 Supporting Care Providers.